Unipisa/SWHAP-TEMPLATE/.swhap/workbench_final_template_README.md

 The resulting
 [development history](https://github.com/Unipisa/SW_NAME/tree/SourceCode/) can be found in the [SW_NAME repository](https://github.com/Unipisa/SW_NAME).

-Please refer to the [SWHAPPE](https://github.com/Unipisa/SWHAPPE) guidelines.
+Please look at the [SWHAPPE repository](https://github.com/Unipisa/SWHAPPE/README.md) and to the [guidelines](https://github.com/SoftwareHeritage/swhapguide/blob/master/SWHAP%40Pisa.pdf)  for more details.
 ___________________________